Composing Copyless Streaming String Transducers: Conclusion

 \section{Conclusion}

-This paper revisits the constructions for the sequential composition of copyless streaming string transducers developed by \citet{AlurCerny10,AlurDeshmukh11}.
-While those constructions result in a copyful transducer in general, we showed that these composite transducers exhibit only the tamest of copyful behavior.
-As a characterization, we defined diamond-free \sst{}s and proved that the composite transducer is always an element of this subclass of copyful \sst{}s.
-Moreover, we showed that diamond-free \sst{}s are no more powerful than copyless \sst{}s.
-To achieve this, we formulated a method for transforming any diamond-free \sst{} into an equivalent copyless \sst{}.
-The composition construction followed by the conversion from diamond-free to copyless \sst{}s comprise a complete and direct procedure for composing copyless \sst{}s.
+This paper revisits the constructions for sequential composition of copyless SSTs developed by Alur, et al. \cite{AlurCerny2010,AlurDeshmukh2011}.
+While the constructions produce copyful transducers in general, we showed that the composite SSTs exhibit only the tamest of copyful behavior.
+As a characterization, we defined diamond-free SSTs and proved that the composite transducer is always diamond-free.
+Moreover, we formulated a method for transforming any diamond-free SST into an equivalent copyless SST.
+Applying the composition construction followed by the conversion from diamond-free to copyless comprises a complete and direct procedure for composing copyless SSTs.